badw/asciimatplots/README.md

 ______
 #### ascii-converge

-Description:
+> Description:

-plots the values of `Fmax` and `Etot` for each ionic step
+> plots the values of `Fmax` and `Etot` for each ionic step

-Requirements:
+> Requirements:

-`vasprun.xml`
+> `OUTCAR`

+can be used at anystage of the relaxation

 #### ascii-nebplot

-Description:
+> Description:

-plots both the energy barrier and the image force for each image
+> plots both the energy barrier and the image force for each image

-Requirements:
+> Requirements:

-a converged NEB run
+> a converged NEB run